 Serverless architecture provides a new approach to the backend.
 It is not overwhelming for someone to jump in, follow a guide, and copy-paste a function to run on-demand that will, in turn, scale based on demand, while someone else handles updates and security patches.
 These qualities make it possible to copy your function over multiple machines in various data centers, ensuring a cost-efficient and resilient backend.
 It's an option we and our customers appreciate as well.
 For example, the PDFTron-powered product pdf.online leverages serverless and client-side functionality for on-demand document editing needs.

 Client-side frameworks have come a long way since your application was first written in .NET.
 As such, many functionality previously done server-side only can now be done client-side in a secure and performant way thanks, in part, to adoption of new technology, like WebAssembly.
 Client-side also comes with cost savings since most of the processing is outsourced to the user’s machines.

 In most cases for a document management system, all you need is a client-side web application and a file storage server to start.
-You can also add authentication and a database for storing annotation data created by users to enable document collaboration.
 The database also comes in handy for storing text from the documents inside of your file storage to enable search across multiple documents.